yssl/TizenDevScripts/RunTCT/README.md

-RunTCT
+# RunTCT
-- A lightweight TCT client
+A lightweight TCT client.

 runtct.py
 : RunTCT script file.
 You can find usage in the comment of the file. run.sh shows you some example usages.